Is it safe to have a fire pit on my deck?

 3. Don’t place your fire pit directly on your deck.
 The bottom of the pit may generate enough heat to burn it.
 To protect your deck, place something between it and the fire pit such as a small grid of pavers or a special heat-resistant fire mat.

 4. Be aware of the wind direction and flame height.
-Out-of-control flying embers could turn your cozy fire into a much larger fire!
+Out-of-control flying embers could turn your summer camp fire into a much larger fire!

 5. Always keep water nearby!

-We want you to enjoy family and friends in the great outdoors while safely warming up with a fire this fall season.
-After all, there’s nothing like the smell of a burning fire.
+We want you to cherish family and friends in the great outdoors while safely enjoying all your summertime favorites around the fire.
+After all, there's nothing like s'mores on a cool summer night.